Moon-Touched/Paper-Piano/README.md

     sudo apt upgrade
     ```

 2. Install opencv and mplayer.
-The Pi OS should has include C++
+The Pi OS should has include C++ environments don't need installation.

     ```bash
     sudo apt install libopencv-dev
     sudo apt install mplayer
     ```

-3. Download rasPi folder to your raspberryPi, navigate to the folder and run the codes below.
-A executable file named ‘main’ will be generated in the build folder.
+3. Download rasPi or show folder to your raspberryPi, navigate to the folder and run the codes below.
+A executable file named ‘cvKey’ will be generated in the build folder.

     ```bash
     mkdir build